C23-PS404-Huze-Bangkit/.github/profile/README.md

 Visit [this repository](https://github.com/C23-PS404-Huze-Bangkit/machine-learning)  for more information on our use of machine learning.

 ## Mobile Development Documentation
-Test

 Visit [this repository](https://github.com/C23-PS404-Huze-Bangkit/mobile-development)  for more information on our use of Mobile Development.

 ## Cloud Computing Documentation
-Test

-Visit [this repository](https://github.com/C23-PS404-Huze-Bangkit/cloud-computing)  for more information on our use of Cloud Computing.
+Visit [this repository](https://github.com/C23-PS404-Huze-Bangkit/api-docs)  for more information on our use of Cloud Computing.

+## Mentor or Advisor
+* Kevin Filmawan (B23-A049)
+* Victoria Lestari (B23-A021)

 ## Our Team
 [Tirta Agung Jati - ID M200DKX4520](https://www.linkedin.com/in/tirta-agung-jati) - tirtaagungjati19@gmail.com - ML & Also working in Mobile Development